FelixOnline/v2/content/articles/2013-10-12-triathlon-club-make-a-splash-at-aquathlon.md

  - /sport/3867/triathlon-club-make-a-splash-at-aquathlon
 imported: true
 comments:
+ - value: >
- - Alberta Summer Games triathletes raced an Aquathlon this year in Lethbridge at Summer game as a team event It was fast exinctig and fun to watch Apparently fun to participate in oh BTW YYC team won GOLDSuperb inoitmarofn here ole chap keep burning the midnight oil
+     Alberta Summer Games triathletes, raced an Aquathlon this year in Lethbridge at Summer game as a team event.
+It was fast, exinctig and fun to watch.
+Apparently fun to participate in oh BTW YYC team won GOLD!,Superb <a href="http://unglfax.com">inoitmarofn</a> here, ol'e chap; keep burning the midnight oil.

 # Article Taxonomies
 categories: